zwang695/alexa-skills-list/skills/B01GM48TTG/README.md

 * *Alexa, ask plant facts to give me some info  about plants*

-This app is aimed at kids.
-It will repeat a random plant fact when asked.
+This app is really just a fun little app designed to teach interesting facts to people in a simple, easy format.

 ***